braingeneers/braingeneerspy/README.md

 For more information about Braingeneers, visit our [website](https://braingeneers.ucsc.edu/).

-Here’s a standalone section you can drop into the README — no intro/outro text added:

-Here’s an updated version of that section with workflow details added:

----

 ## Versioning, Builds, and PyPI Releases

 This package uses an automated versioning system tied to GitHub Actions.
 Contributors do not need to manually update version numbers in the codebase.